-The 64 sightings of 80 total individual humpback whales resulted in 32 unique humpback whales (Table A-1).
-An additional five unique whales were identified during offshore surveys conducted as part of the Outer Continental Shelf Break Cetacean Study (Table A-1) (see Engelhaupt et al. 2019) for a total of 37 unique humpback whales identified during the 2018/19 field season.
-Twenty-six (70.0 percent) of those unique whales were categorized as juveniles based on their estimated size and the remaining seven (18.9 percent) were categorized as subadults or adults, one (2.7 percent) was classified as an adult, and three (8.1 percent) were not assigned an age class.
-Only five (13.5 percent) of the 37 individuals were re-sights to HDR's catalog; one individual (HDRVAMn012) was seen in all previous five seasons, three individuals (HDRVAMn007, HDRVAMn021, and HDRVAMn064) were seen in four of the last five seasons, and one individual (HDRVAMn093) was seen in the previous 2017/18 field season (Table A-1).
-The remaining 32 whales were new individuals added to HDR's growing catalog, which, to date, has 160 unique humpback whales (inclusive of identifications added from the Outer Continental Shelf Break Cetacean Study).
-Seventeen of the 37 (45.9 percent) humpback whales were seen on more than one occasion during the 2018/19 field season, which is greater than the previous season (21.9 percent during 2017/18), but fewer than the 2016/17 season (69.5 percent).
+The 64 sightings of 80 total individual humpback whales resulted in 33 unique identified humpback whales (Table A-1).
+An additional five unique whales were identified during offshore surveys conducted as part of the Outer Continental Shelf Break Cetacean Study (Table A-1) (see Engelhaupt et al. 2020) for a total of 38 unique humpback whales identified during the 2018/19 field season.
+Twenty-eight (73.7 percent) of those unique whales were categorized as juveniles based on their estimated size and the remaining seven (18.9 percent) were categorized as sub-adults or adults, one (2.7 percent) was classified as an adult, and three (8.1)

+percent) were not assigned an age class.
+Only five (13.2 percent) of the 38 individuals were resights to HDR's catalog; one individual (HDRVAMn012) was seen in all previous five seasons, three individuals (HDRVAMn007, HDRVAMn021, and HDRVAMn064) were seen in four of the last five seasons, and one individual (HDRVAMn093) was seen in the previous 2017/18 field season (Table A-1).
+The remaining 33 whales were new individuals added to HDR's growing catalog, which, to date, has 160 unique humpback whales (inclusive of identifications added from the Outer Continental Shelf Break Cetacean Study).
+Seventeen of the 38 (44.7 percent) humpback whales were seen on more than one occasion during the 2018/19 field season, which is greater than the previous season (21.9 percent during 2017/18), but fewer than the 2016/17 season (69.5 percent).